 A nondegree student may apply for admission as a baccalaureate degree candidate with advanced standing to a college or school of the University, or to the Division of Undergraduate Studies, upon completion of at least 18 credits earned at this University with at least a 2.00 cumulative grade-point average.
 An applicant who has completed at least the equivalent of two years of baccalaureate degree work before applying for admission as a baccalaureate degree candidate must have the approval of either the dean of the college or school in which enrollment is desired or of the director of the Division of Undergraduate Studies if the student wants to enroll in that division.
 To be eligible for degree admission, the nondegree student must meet the academic requirements of the University and the college or school in effect at the time of application.

-- The student has not been dismissed or suspended for nonacademic reasons from any college or university.
-An applicant not in good standing at another accredited college or university for disciplinary reasons must consult with the director of the Office of Judicial Affairs for admissions clearance.
+- The applicant has not been dismissed or suspended for nonacademic reasons from any college or university.